darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-atkdir.md

 ![](https://clamshatter.github.io/assets.attdir8.png)

 Once we have found the correct account to use. find its corresponding hash and crack it!
+It's best to save the list as a .txt file, so you can you is it hashcat in a few moments.

 ![](https://clamshatter.github.io/assets/attdir9.png)
 ![](https://clamshatter.github.io/assets/attdir10.png)

 ![](https://clamshatter.github.io/assets/attdir11.png)